Who we are

 The former European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the European Union had been established by Council Regulation (EC) 2007/2004 (26.10.2004, OJ L 349/25.11.2004).

-This Regulation was firstly amended by the Regulation (EC) No 863/2007 of the European Parliament and of the Council of 11 July 2007 establishing a mechanism for the creation of Rapid Border Intervention Teams and amending Council Regulation (EC) No 2007/2004 as regards that mechanism and regulating the tasks and powers of guest officers.
+This Regulation was firstly amended by Regulation (EC) No 863/2007 of the European Parliament and the Council of 11 July 2007, establishing a mechanism for the creation of Rapid Border Intervention Teams and amending Council Regulation (EC) No 2007/2004 regarding this mechanism, and regulating the tasks and powers of visiting officers.

-It was also amended, inter alia, by the Regulation (EU) No 1168/2011 of the European Parliament and of the Council of 25 October 2011 amending Council Regulation (EC) No 2007/2004 establishing an European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the European Union.
+It was also amended, inter alia, by Regulation (EU) No 1168/2011 of the European Parliament and the Council of 25 October 2011, amending Council Regulation (EC) No 2007/2004 establishing the European Agency for the Management of Operational Cooperation at the External Borders of the Member States of the European Union.

 These Regulations had been repealed by Regulation (EU) 2016/1624 of 14 September 2016 on the European Border and Coast Guard (OJ L 251, 16.9.2016, p.
 1).